 This solution describes how COMSOL takes advantage of multicore computers.

 COMSOL supports two mutual modes of parallel operation: shared-memory parallelism and distributed-memory parallelism (cluster support).
 Shared-memory parallelism is supported with all COMSOL license types, while distributed-memory parallelism requires a floating network license.
-Using shared-memory parallelism is possible to utilize all CPU sockets on a computer, but for computers with multiple sockets, it can sometimes be advantageous with a floating network license to utilize the computer's full capacity; for further information, please see Hybrid Computing: Advantages of Shared and Distributed Memory Combined.
+Using shared-memory parallelism it is possible to utilize all CPU sockets on a computer, but for computers with multiple sockets, it can sometimes be advantageous with a floating network license to utilize the computer's full capacity; for further information, please see Hybrid Computing: Advantages of Shared and Distributed Memory Combined.
+For more general information on selecting hardware, see: What hardware do you recommend for COMSOL Multiphysics?
 This solution is dedicated to shared-memory parallel operations.
 For distributed-memory parallel operations, see Solution 1001.

 Shared-memory processing, or multithreading is important for the performance of COMSOL computations.
 Some terms that are frequently used in when describing multithreading are